dimajix/flowman/docs/spec/relation/deltaTable.md

 particular in case of self-contained tests.
 To prevent Flowman from creating a connection to the physical data source, you simply need to explicitly specify a schema, which will then be used instead of the physical schema in all situations where only schema information is required.

+### Writing to Dynamic Partitions

+Beside explicitly writing to a single Hive partition, Flowman also supports to write to multiple partitions where the records need to contain values for the partition columns.
+Note that currently Delta table do not support the relation output mode `dynamic_overwrite` with dynamic partitions, instead you can only use `append` and `overwrite`.
+This means, that whenever you write to a partitioned Delta table without explicitly specifying the target partition in the [relation target](../target/relation.md), then the table is truncated first and all normally unchanged partitions will be lost.